10 Biggest Retirement Surprises That can Catch You Off Guard

 But before you call it quits, make sure you know what to expect from retirement.
 Create a list of activities you want to try and consider ways to stay active in your local community.

-Planning your retirement in advance will help you better enjoy all that post-work life has to offer.
+If you prepare for retirement in advance, you will be able to better enjoy all that post-work life has to offer.